 - DHCP-Your home router will assign and manage the IP address(es) for your FPPs and controllers, this is the easiest method but has some drawbacks.
-Your router might not save the IP address if your FPP has been disconnected from the network for a lengthy time so it might cause problems in the future. - Static-You will assign the IP address for your FPPs and controllers.
+Your router might not save the IP address if your FPP has been disconnected for a lengthy time so it might cause problems in the future when the IP address changes.
+Also, your FPP has to be connected to a network(or a device that will forward the communication) that has a DHCP Server. - Static-You will assign the IP address for your FPPs and controllers.
 This is usually the preferred method so that you can always access your devices.
 Using this option, you have to make sure that the IP addresses are unique.
 You have to be careful to not assign an IP address to an address that your router has already assigned to another device through the DHCP process.
-Most routers will assign DHCP addresses at the lower end of the range, but this isn't always true.
+Many routers will assign DHCP addresses at the lower end of the range, but this isn't always true.
 Some routers have the ability for you to limit the range of IP addresses that it will use for DHCP in order to prevent any conflicts.

-NOTE: If you are using both network interfaces they must be on different subnets!
-Also only assign one interface to have a Gateway and that will typically be the interface that is connected to your router.
+NOTE: If you are using both network interfaces they should be on different subnets!
+Also only assign one interface to have a Gateway and that will typically be the interface that is connected to your home network.